balder-dev/balder/doc/source/basics/execution_mechanism.rst

     Please note that this part of the documentation is not yet finished.
 It will still be revised and updated.

-After you start the execution in a balder project with the command line `balder ..`, balder will go through a procedure of tree steps.
-First balder collects all relevant items that can be found in the project directory (the current working directory) and imports their balder-related classes and functions.
-For this purpose balder keeps an internal overview of all :ref:`Setup <Setups>`, :ref:`Scenario <Scenarios>` and :ref:`Connection <Connections>` classes.
-With that information, balder will start to create possible matching between the collected setups and scenario instances.
-In this step, balder creates the whole execution tree that contains all existing matches with its device-mappings organized in an execution-tree.
-In the last step balder executes this tree with the inclusion of all :ref:`Features` and test cases.
+After you start the execution in a Balder project with the command line `balder ..`, Balder will go through a procedure of tree steps.
+First Balder collects all relevant items that can be found in the project directory (the current working directory) and imports their Balder related classes and functions.
+For this purpose Balder keeps an internal overview of all :ref:`Setup <Setups>`, :ref:`Scenario <Scenarios>` and :ref:`Connection <Connections>` classes.
+With that information, Balder will start to create possible matching between the collected setups and scenario instances.
+In this step, Balder creates the whole execution tree that contains all existing matches with its device-mappings organized in an execution-tree.
+In the last step Balder executes this tree with the inclusion of all :ref:`Features` and test cases.

-To make it easier to understand the functionality of balder, we will start to consider the differences between :ref:`Setup <Setups>` classes and :ref:`Scenario <Scenarios>` classes a little bit more in detail.
+To make it easier to understand the functionality of Balder, we will start to consider the differences between :ref:`Setup <Setups>` classes and :ref:`Scenario <Scenarios>` classes a little bit more in detail.

 Difference between Setup and Scenario